 Synergies constitute a concept that is welcome in theory but, when it comes to implementation, policy makers face many legal, practical and perceived difficulties.
-The reasons why synergies are less widespread than projected lie in several constraints, some of which may need legal amendments (such as constraints from the State Aid regulations and funding rules that do not allow to use ESIF as substitutes for national co-funding for H2020) while others are simply creating burdens (accounting complications, systematic coordination, interpretation rules and interpretation anxieties) that national/regional actors are reluctant to cope with.
+The reasons why synergies are less widespread than projected lie in several constraints, some of which may need legal amendments while others are simply creating burdens (accounting complications, systematic coordination, interpretation rules and interpretation anxieties) that national/regional actors are reluctant to cope with.
 In other words there are real and unsurmountable barriers, which cannot be overcome without legal amendments, and perceived barriers, which policy makers or others actors can overcome with additional effort, experimentation and persistence.
 In the eyes of policy makers the devil is in the detail and, despite the encouragement to create synergies, all sorts of delays and burdens may occur when starting a process.
 This is why there were less concrete, imaginative and detailed good practices identified than originally hoped for.
 This is the reason why many of the examples used in the report come from the literature and not the cases presented.
 However, a general lesson is that synergies are more likely to occur and be beneficial the larger the programmes involves and when they are part of a larger mission.